Veteran’s Voices: Largest Vietnam veterans parade held in Chicago in 1986

 Relying solely on invitations to the VFWs nationwide and a phone bank of 50, the word spread quickly.

-It was the largest Vietnam Veterans parade to date.
-They come from the east coast to the west coast.
+It was the largest Vietnam veterans parade to date.
+They came from the east coast to the west coast.

 For many, it was 11 years overdue.

-“I wasn’t treated very good when I cam back,” Roger Morrison, a Vietnam veteran, said.
-“Nobody at my work ever said welcome back or home, where where you?
+“I wasn’t treated very good when I came back,” Roger Morrison, a Vietnam veteran, said.
+“Nobody at my work ever said welcome back or home, where were you?
 And that’s how I was treated.”

 Three Chicago veterans who spent years talking only to a handful of fellow soldiers were now surrounded by thousands on that Friday in June.